Waldorf-Astoria Orchestra: Early members

+In the 1940s and 1950s the conductor Emil Coleman also appeared regularly with the orchestra at the Waldorf-Astoria's famed Wedgwood Room.
+He also recorded several rhumbas, tangos and sambas for the DeLuxe Records label with the orchestra during this time.
+Mischa Borr also appeared with the Waldorf-Astoria Dance Orchestra at the hotel's Starlight Roof and the Empire Rooms during this period.
+He also recorded several songs with the orchestra on the Victor label in 1946.

 Recordings

-Knecht and Cugat each directed over 150 recordings with the Waldorf–Astoria Orchestra.
-Denny also made a significant number of recordings, but only about fifteen appeared with the Waldorf–Astoria name.
+Knecht and Cugat each directed over 150 recordings with the Waldorf-Astoria Orchestra.
+Denny also made a significant number of recordings, but only about fifteen appeared with the Waldorf-Astoria name.

 The first recording by the Orchestra was Maytime Waltz, recorded on December 10, 1917 and issued as Victor 18432.
-Whitburn lists this recordings being charted as a number 9 hit the following year, and lists three other Waldorf–Astoria Orchestra recordings as being "charted," including Beautiful Ohio, which was listed as charted number one in 1919.
+Whitburn lists this recordings being charted as a number 9 hit the following year, and lists three other Waldorf-Astoria Orchestra recordings as being "charted," including Beautiful Ohio, which was listed as charted number one in 1919.
 The Orchestra made recordings for several different record companies, with the last recording directed by Knecht being made for Edison in November 1925.
-On Ca. 1921 Columbia records it is credited as "The Waldorf–Astoria Singing Orchestra".
+On Ca. 1921 Columbia records it is credited as "The Waldorf-Astoria Singing Orchestra".

 Denny recorded for Victor in 1932, including an experimental LP recording.

 Cugat also directed over 150 recordings with the Orchestra between 1937 and 1942, the earlier recordings for Victor and the later ones for Columbia.
 Whitburn lists twenty-one of the Cugat recordings as "charted."

+Emil Coleman recorded with the Orchestra during the 1940s for the Deluxe label.
+Similarly, in 1946, Mischa Borr also recorded with the Orchestra on the Victor label.